trevp/tlslite/readme.txt

 1 Introduction
 ===============
-TLS Lite is a free python library that implements SSL v3, TLSv1, and TLSv1.1.
+TLS Lite is a free python library that implements SSL and TLS.
 TLS Lite supports RSA and SRP ciphersuites.
 TLS Lite is pure python, however it can use other libraries for faster crypto operations.
-TLS Lite can integrate with several stdlib neworking libraries to add SSL/TLS protection to their traffic.
+TLS Lite integrates with several stdlib neworking libraries.

 API documentation is available in the 'docs' directory.